philzook58/philzook58.github.io/_posts/2024-05-27-ground_kbo.md

 If we want to show that a particular term rewriting system has this nontermination property, we need to find a term ordering.
 This term ordering has to comply with the fact that the left and right hand side of rules contain pattern variables, which may stand in for any term.
 This puts pretty strong and complicated constraints on the term ordering.

 I find the definition of the knuth bendix ordering pretty confusing.
 And yet, when you consider the ground case, it all becomes much simpler and more obvious.
-This is a general rule of thumb for understand many techniques in automated reasoning.
+This is a general rule of thumb for understanding many techniques in automated reasoning.
 The ground stuff is a subcase and much easer.
+Here is the definition from "Term Rewriting and All That"

 ![knuth bendix ordering](/assets/traat/kbo.png)

 1. KBO1 says that if the term sizes are different, the bigger one is larger.
 2. KBO2 is the tiebreaking rules for equal sized terms.
 2a is not relevant to the ground case.
 2b says to break ties using the head symbol.
-2c says to recurse lexicographically (compare in order) into the arguments.
+2c says if the heads are equal to recurse lexicographically (compare in order) into the arguments.

 Pretty straightforward actually.
 Compare by size.
 Tie break by head symbol and then recurse into arguments.